-The SOM Women’s Initiative (SOMWI) hosted its third annual winter internship from January 7–10 for outstanding female students of architecture, engineering, and related fields.
-Intended to offer critical office exposure and mentorship to women who plan to pursue a career in the design profession, the program gives students the opportunity to spend a week in the SOM office shadowing professionals in a variety of disciplines.
+The SOM Women’s Initiative (SOMWI) hosted its fourth annual winter internship from January 6–9, 2015, for outstanding female students currently studying architecture, engineering, or related fields.
+Intended to offer critical office exposure and mentorship to women who plan to pursue a career in the design profession, the program gives students the opportunity to several days in an SOM office shadowing professionals in a variety of disciplines.

 The SOM Women's Initiative was established in 2011 to cultivate and promote the continued development and success of women at SOM and within the design discipline.
 SOMWI aims to encourage a sense of community and professional support within the firm through various mentoring programs, workshops, and internal networks.